-Coast of Management of California sponsors Neighborhood Watch Programs for residential communities through their homeowner associations.
+Coast Management of California sponsors Neighborhood Watch Programs for residential communities through their homeowner associations.
 We charge no fee for this service.
 We are compensated by making communities safer places to live and by improving the quality of life.
 We assist homeowner associations establish Neighborhood Watch programs throughout Southern California.

 If you are part of a homeowner association, please contact us for information on how we can assist your board of directors in establishing a Neighborhood Watch Program.

 Neighborhood Watch is an organized group of concerned citizens devoted to crime and vandalism prevention within a defined neighborhood.
 Coast Management of California works with the National Neighborhood Watch Institute in providing crime prevention information and materials to community associations.
 We also work with local law enforcement agencies, security consultants, and security guard and patrol companies.

 - Exterior doors that have glass within reach of a door lock should have the glass replaced with a solid material.
 Otherwise, a burglar can break the glass and then reach inside to open the door from the inside.
 A double key lock (inside and outside) will create a dangerous condition in the event of a fire.

 - Place wooden dowels, pipes, or other substitutes in the tracks of all sliding glass doors and windows so as to limit movement.
 This will make it more difficult for a burglar to tilt the doors or windows and enter your home or place of business.

 - Place highly visible decals near all likely points of entry to inform would-be burglars that the property is protected by a burglar alarm system.